 What is the family reunification visa?

-The family reunification visa allows anyone who is currently living in Spain and who has held their residency permit (TIE) for more than a year and renewed it, to bring their family members to join them.
+The family reunification visa allows anyone who is currently living in Spain and who has held their residency permit (TIE) for more than a year and renewed it, to bring their qualified family members to join them.

-The visa entitles the family member to live and work in Spain, however, it is the person that is currently living in Spain who has to make the application on the family member/s behalf.
+The visa entitles the family member to live and work in Spain.
+However, it is the person currently living in Spain who must make the application on the family member(s) behalf.

-It is important to note that the family reunification visa is only available to non-EU third country nationals.
+It is important to note that the family reunification visa is only available to non-EU third-country nationals.

 Who is eligible for one?